 Project Bread is the leading statewide organization committed to preventing and ending hunger in Massachusetts.
-Project Bread provides access to affordable, healthy food for the 1 in 10 families – and 1 in 9 children – facing food insecurity in our state today.
 While providing immediate relief to those who are hungry today, we also work to prevent and ultimately end hunger by prioritizing programs that are proven to break the cycle of poverty and advocating for systemic solutions.
+We recognize that hunger is both a consequence and perpetuating agent of economic inequity and health disparities.

 Project Bread is a vibrant organization with a deep commitment to creating positive social change.
 We work in a fast-paced environment that values learning and an entrepreneurial approach.
 Knowing its importance to the success of our work, Project Bread is committed to diversity and inclusion, and we aspire to build a diverse staff team and community, including groups that are traditionally underrepresented among our sector leadership.
 We strongly encourage people of all backgrounds to apply.
 Please be sure to submit your resume and a thoughtful cover letter that explains your interest in the role and our organization.
 We appreciate your time and will review and respond to all applications received.